Liberty Hill, Texas

 A song recorded specifically to promote Michele to Kerville Folk Festival empresario Rod Kennedy

-It's 1972 – possibly a hot, humid summer day – when multitalented 22-year-old singer/songwriter/guitarist/dancer Michele Murphy begins work on an album of covers and original compositions for Sonobeat co-founder and producer Bill Josey Sr. In sessions spanning about a year, Michele records ten songs at Sonobeat Studios in the KVET Building on North Lamar, in Austin, Texas.
+It's 1972 – possibly a hot, humid summer day – when multitalented 22-year-old singer/songwriter/guitarist/dancer Michele Sandra Murphy begins work on an album of original compositions and cover songs for Sonobeat co-founder and producer Bill Josey Sr. In sessions spanning about a year, Michele records ten songs at Sonobeat Studios in the KVET Building on North Lamar, in Austin, Texas.
 The tracks are intended for release as an album entitled Round Mountain Road, taking its title from one of Michele's original songs.
 The song itself refers to Round Mountain, Texas, population less than 75, about 30 miles southwest of Liberty Hill, where at one point Michele lives in what appears to be a hippie community (but not commune).
 In April 1973, Bill suggests to friend Rod Kennedy, founder of the Kerrville Folk Festival, that Michelle perform at the event, then entering its second year.
 On the strength of the demo tape that Bill sends Rod, which features Michele's original song When I'm With You, she gets the gig.

 Michele picks some dramatic songs to cover in her Sonobeat recordings, including an inspired, languid interpretation of Summertime from Porgy and Bess.
 But Michele also records original songs to fill out the album, all of which show off her exceptional guitar and vocal skills.
 We don't know why Sonobeat never releases Michele's recordings, but we suspect that Bill Sr. circulates demo tapes to his contacts at the large national labels, seeking an album deal that never materializes.
 Michele continues to record on and off with Sonobeat into 1976, although none of her tracks is ever commercially released.
 In what we believe to be her final Sonobeat session, on April 17, 1976, Michele cuts a handful of original songs, including Easy Chair, Finest Man, Give Me A Window, and I'm Glad I Did It But I'm Sorry I Did It To You.
-Michele's is the next-to-last session that Bill Sr. conducts (Al & Alec's sessions in May or June are believed to be the last Sonobeat records).
+Michele's is the next-to-last session that Bill Sr. conducts (Al & Alec's sessions in May or June are believed to be the last he records).